 Understanding Cultures and Markets

-Cultural and ethnic diversity have become part of peoples everyday experience in most parts of the world.
-While transnational communication is increasing, physical distance also becomes less important in many spheres of life.
-A constantly changing global business world, increasingly affected by distant markets and emerging economies such as China, brings about new social, cultural, economic and political challenges.
-This demands a heightened sense of self-reflection and critical understanding of key anthropological issues including culture, social relations, and identity-formation.
+Cultural and ethnic diversity have entered people's everyday experience in most parts of the world.
+Transnational communication is on the increase, and digitalization processes renders physical distance less important in many spheres of life.
+A constantly changing world of global business, now increasingly affected by distant markets and new emerging economies, brings about new social, cultural, economic and political challenges.
+This demands a more attentive global mind-set, involving a heightened sense of self-reflection and critical understanding of key anthropological subjects including culture, social relationships and identity-formation.

-The course offers important anthropological and sociological perspectives, as well as practical training, for understanding and analyzing culture, identity and social relationships.
-The course focuses on how social practices including economic exchange, media images, consumption and shopping contribute to form, confirm and re-shape identity, cultural meaning and social relations in a globalizing world marked by cultural diversity.
-Through anthropological theory and practice, including fieldwork and participant observation, students will gain insights into how cultural ideas, values and practices affect how people interact, communicate and relate to one another, as well as what roles products may play in human relations.
-Students will also acquire deepened understanding of how people identify and understand themselves and others in different societies, many of which are increasingly influenced by marketing and consumption.
-This is important since success as well as ethical behavior depend on marketers' skills and abilities to understand their target groups' cultural values, ideas and practices.
+This course offers important anthropological and sociological insights, methods and practical training for understanding and analyzing culture, identity and social relations.
+The course focuses on how social practice, such as economic exchange, production and circulation of media images, travel, consumption and shopping, contribute to form, confirm and re-shape identity, cultural meaning and social relations in a globalizing world.
+Through anthropological theory, methods and practical training involving ethnographic fieldwork and participant observation, students learn how cultural ideas, values and practices affect how people interact, communicate and relate to one another.
+Students will understand how commodities and marketing affect culture, and play decisive roles in human relations.
+Students acquire deepened understanding of how people identify and understand themselves and others in societies increasingly influenced by marketing, consumption and cultural diversity.
+For marketers, this is important because creative thinking, successful decision-making, responsible ethical behavior, and sensitivity and contribution to sustainable development rest on training, skills and abilities to understand the social and cultural realities of their partners and target groups.
+That is to say, their cultural values, ideas and practices.

-Geographically, the course has an empirical focus on studies of culture in China and Scandinavia, but includes cases and examples from many other parts of the world.
+In terms of geography, the course has an empirical focus on culture in China and Scandinavia, but includes also cases and examples from many other parts of the world.

 - The concept of culture in social anthropology